Sepsis and Septic Shock

 Temporary hypotension, caused by dehydration, overheating, or even psychological shock can cause dizziness, nausea, and fainting.
 Usually, those situations resolve when the cause is treated, and the blood pressure and blood flow throughout the body return to normal.
 But when hypotension is extended, like in septic shock, the prolonged blood pressure drop can cause many complications.

-Septic Shock Complications
+Complications

 One of the most serious septic shock complications is organ damage.
 In some cases, the damage may only be temporary.
 For example, a person in septic shock may develop acute kidney injury.
-The kidneys are not able to filter out the toxins from the blood.
+The kidneys aren’t able to filter out the toxins from the blood.
 If this occurs, the patient may need dialysis, a procedure where a machine acts as the body’s kidneys to cleanse the blood.
 As the body heals, the kidneys may begin functioning again.
 But in many cases, organ damage is permanent.

 Another serious septic shock complication is tissue death (gangrene) that leads to amputations.
 Not only does hypotension reduce the blood flow to the less vital parts of the body, like the feet and hands, people with severe sepsis or septic shock can develop tiny blood clots in the blood vessels.
 These clots can block blood that tries to reach the area, resulting in tissue death.